unnamed-girl/mmoldb/readme.md

 1. Install [docker-compose][docker-compose].
 The installation instructions
    for docker-compose will also install docker for you.
+2. Create the file `.db_admin_password` at the root of this repo, with a secure password as the file's contents.
-2. From the root `mmoldb` directory, start the database container:
+3. From the root `mmoldb` directory, start the database container:
    `docker compose -f docker-compose-prod.yml up -d db`.
 This command will run the database container in the background (remove `-d` if you want it to run in the foreground).
 It will build the container first if necessary.
-3. Once the database is up (you can verify that it's up by running `docker compose -f docker-compose-prod.yml logs db` and looking for "database system is ready to accept connections"), run the app:
+4. Once the database is up (you can verify that it's up by running `docker compose -f docker-compose-prod.yml logs db` and looking for "database system is ready to accept connections"), run the app:
    `docker compose -f docker-compose-prod.yml up -d app`.
 As before, it will be built if necessary and `-d` makes it run in the background.
-4. Visit localhost:42424 to see the MMOLDB status page.
+5. Visit localhost:42424 to see the MMOLDB status page.

 Debug
 -----